aravind666/aravind666.github.io/_posts/software-development/2021-03-20-spring-boot-treat-warnings-as-errors.md

 As I have explained in my previous post on [how important and helpful it is to treat compiler warnings as errors](/software%20development/2021/03/18/treat-warnings-as-errors-in-java.html).
 From my experience, I had found that Spring Boot framework used to building production-grade Spring-based Applications in JAVA, has its complications to deal with when the team decides to treat compiler warnings as fatal.

-#### Here is the working solution for those spring boot developers who are struggling hard looking for a way to compiler warnings as errors in their application.
+#### Here is the working solution for those spring boot developers who are struggling hard looking for a way to treat compiler warnings as errors in their application.

 If you are using maven to build your Spring Boot application and wanted to treat warnings as errors.